SpringWorks and BeiGene Present Clinical Data on Lifirafenib, in combination with Mirdametinib, in Patients with Advanced or Refractory Solid Tumors with MAPK Pathway Aberrations at the American Association for Cancer Research Annual Meeting 2023

-/EIN News/ -- STAMFORD, Conn. and BASEL, Switzerland and BEIJING and CAMBRIDGE, Mass., April 17, 2023 (GLOBE NEWSWIRE) -- SpringWorks Therapeutics, Inc. (NASDAQ: SWTX), and BeiGene, Ltd. (NASDAQ: BGNE; HKEX: 06160; SSE: 688235), today announced that they will present updated clinical data from the Phase 1b trial of BeiGene’s RAF dimer inhibitor, lifirafenib, in combination with SpringWorks’ MEK inhibitor, mirdametinib, in patients with advanced or refractory solid tumors with RAS mutations, RAF mutations and other MAPK pathway aberrations.
+STAMFORD, Conn. and BASEL, Switzerland and BEIJING and CAMBRIDGE, Mass., April 17, 2023 (GLOBE NEWSWIRE) -- SpringWorks Therapeutics, Inc. SWTX, and BeiGene, Ltd. BGNE HKEX: 06160, SSE: 688235))), today announced that they will present updated clinical data from the Phase 1b trial of BeiGene's RAF dimer inhibitor, lifirafenib, in combination with SpringWorks' MEK inhibitor, mirdametinib, in patients with advanced or refractory solid tumors with RAS mutations, RAF mutations and other MAPK pathway aberrations.
 The data are being presented today in an oral presentation at the American Association for Cancer Research (AACR) Annual Meeting 2023, taking place in Orlando, Florida.

 "The lifirafenib plus mirdametinib combination represents a novel targeted approach to treat solid tumors driven by RAS/RAF mutations, and other MAPK pathway aberrations.
 The early clinical data reported here demonstrate the potential of this vertical combination strategy in addressing the substantial unmet medical need represented by patients with tumors driven by these genetic alterations," said Lusong Luo, Ph.D.
 Senior Vice President, External Innovation at BeiGene.
 "We are very excited about our continued study of this combination with its advancement into dose expansion this year."